Merovius/website-review/content/posts/draft-operator-constraints.markdown

 The main *disadvantage* of this approach is that it means you can not have useful zero values.
 Your `SearchTree` type needs the `Less` field to be populated to work.
+So its zero value can not be used to represent an empty set.

-You can not even lazily initialize it (which is a common trick to make types which need initialization have a useful zero value), because *you don't know what it should be*.
+You can not even lazily initialize it (which is a common trick to make types which need initialization have a useful zero value) because *you don't know what it should be*.

 ## Comparator types